 The aims are:

 The syllabus requires that all pupils learn about Christianity in each Key Stage.
-In addition, pupils will learn about Islam, Hinduism, Sikhism, Buddhism and Judaism.
+In addition, pupils will learn about Islam, Hinduism, Sikhism and Judaism.
 Furthermore, non-religious world views, such as Humanism, are also studied.
 Although adopting the LA syllabus, as a school we have reflected on our community and adapted units accordingly to further our children's understanding of a range of faiths.

 RE is taught in line with curriculum topics in KS1 and KS2 and may form a special week of teaching or taught throughout the term depending on the topic.